Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 We are here to help all branches of the legal profession: solicitors, barristers, barrister’s clerks, judges, legal executives, paralegals, trade mark attorneys, patent agents, costs lawyers and their staff and families.
 Our support spans the legal life from student to training to practice and retirement.

 Stress and depression remain the top two issues that people call us about, and this has not changed over the past five years.
 Last year we saw a rise of 12% in the number of calls, compared to 2015.
-One of the changes we have seen is in the rise in calls about bullying, and
+One of the changes we have seen is in the rise in calls about bullying, and we have also seen a rise in

 Access this article and thousands of others like it free by subscribing to our blog.